itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 .. note::

     As one of the major advatages of the plugin concept, all grabbers shall behave in the same manner when given the same command.
 There may however be some special properties of some devices, wich cause slightly different behavior in very specialised cases.
+For further information read the plugin documentation of your device.

 Start/Stop device
 =================